Audrey's family teases her that you simply cannot take the farm out of the girl - much as she tried.

 Consultant, California State Senate Select Committee on Nutrition & Human Needs

-where helped pass legislation that lives on today as the "Moscone Nickel" supporting school meals for kids, initiating the WIC program in California and establishing a system of health care for California Indians who were disenfranchised from the federal Indian health act.
+where she helped pass legislation that lives on today as the "Moscone Nickel" supporting school meals for kids, initiating the WIC program in California and establishing a system of health care for California Indians who were disenfranchised from the federal Indian health act.

 Nutrition Coordinator, United States Department of Agriculture under President Carter